sweattep/modern_quotes/README.md

 >there's no app for deep learning

+>Some examples of risks include: "models learning from biased data may reproduce and continue historical biases", "training data may underrepresent outlier populations" and "data collection may not include representation from individuals with disabilities"

 >the difference between passing a test and knowing it's right

 >the amount of time he spent stretching, and strengthening, and band work, and massage